liangfen-du/liangfen-du.github.io/_pages/about.md

 Latest News
 ======
 <p>01/2026: Welcome Ms. Zhang Yiyi (张依依) to our team as a PhD candidate.
-She will be formally enrolled in May and is currently undertaking a study trip with the NVH team at Tesla.</p>
+She will be formally enrolled in May and is currently undertaking a study trip with the NVH team at Tesla, Shanghai.</p>

 <p>01/2026: Welcome Dr. Dong Wenkai (董文凯) to our team as a postdoc fellow!</p>